laurencedawson/sync-for-reddit/README.md

 ## Work in progress

+	- Settings
+		- Comment customization toolbar flashing
+		- Top banners clickable in settings for some reason

+	Profiles
+		- Design new comment slide holder
+		-

+	- Style positive and negative buttons
+	- Unify the color of all FABs

 	- Bugs
 		- Nav bar not fully hiding when scrolling

-	- Drawer
-		- Make a new component for search
-		- Update search in the settings to use the new component
-		- make top section collapse
-		- Remove reddit + sectioned lib
-		- hide slow a little slow for the drawer
+		- About from picker broken

 	- Update comment search to use the new design
 	- Update search bottomsheet to use the new design
-	- Unify the color of all FABs

-	- Settings
-		- Overhaul settings
-		- Add new section for monet themes
-		- Comment customization toolbar flashing
-		- Top banners clickable in settings for some reason
-		- Back button broken in settings
-		- Add button to restore settings

 	- Hook up new chipbar!!
 		- ~~Defaults~~